quickemu-project/quickemu/README.md

 monitor, and use a size that fits on said monitor.

-The `--screen` option forces `quickemu` to use the size of the given monitor to compute the size of the window. **It wont't use that monitor to display the VM's window if it's not the primary monitor**.
+The `--screen` option forces `quickemu` to use the size of the given monitor to compute the size of the window. **It won't use that monitor to display the VM's window if it's not the primary monitor**.
 This is useful if the primary monitor if not the smallest one, and if the VM's window doesn't need to be moved around.